German diaspora: Norway

 In Norway, there are 27,770 Germans making them the ninth largest ethnic minority in the country, thus constituting 0.52% of Norway's total population, and 2.94% of all foreign residents in Norway.
-Immigration from Germany to Norway has occurred on since the Middle Ages.
+Immigration from Germany to Norway has occurred since the Middle Ages.
 There have been many Germans who migrated to Bergen during the Middle Ages and also during Norway's union with Denmark.
 During the Union with Denmark, a lot of German miners migrated to the town of Kongsberg.
 As of 2020, there are 1,446 Germans in the city of Bergen, making up 0.51% of the total population, and in the town of Kongsberg there are 114 Germans, making up 0.41% of the total population respectively.
 The city with the biggest population of Germans is Oslo.
 3,743 Germans live in the city, thereby making up 0.55% of the total population.
 Germany is also the country that sends the most foreign exchange students to Norway, in 2016, 1,570 exchange students came to Norway from Germany.